ci4rail/docs/docs/user-docs/_edge-solutions/moducop/mounting-installation/install-guide.md

 ### Assembly of ModuCop to Wall

-* Select clean and level ground
+* Select clean and level ground.
 * Use 2x M3x25 screws per mounting bracket.
 * Start mounting top bracket, then bottom bracket.